brk-a/ai_agents/algo_trading/notes.md

 ## WTF is value investing?
 * investing in stocks that trade below their perceived intrinsic value
     - buying a shilling for 75 cents with the hope of selling it for a shilling
-* popularised by Ben Graham, Warren Buffett ans Seth Klarman
+* popularised by Ben Graham, Warren Buffett and Seth Klarman
 * algo value trading strategies rely on the concept of **multiples**
 * **WTF are multiples?**
      - glad you asked...